 Tents are versatile and necessary when braving the elements.
 However, if you have an extra tent on hand, recycling is always a great idea.
 Usable tents are in demand for homeless shelters as well as youth organizations.
 If the tent has seen better days, then you can also make use of the various components.

 As every cleanup crew at a festival can tell you, it’s very common for people to leave behind tents they no longer need.
 However, it is much more conscientious to take the extra step and recycle the tents.
 Don’t leave it behind– give it a new life by recycling!
-Read on and see different ways you can put your old tent to use.
+Read on to find out how to recycle a tent or see different ways you can put your old tent to use.

 Related: Looking to upgrade to a bigger tent?
 Check our list of the best 10 person camping tents.